 Residential to Coniston

-Y6 pupils are given the opportunity to go to Conisiton Water Park for 2 and a half days.
+Y6 pupils are given the opportunity to go to Coniston Water Park for 2 and a half days.
 Coniston Water park is situated in the idyllic location on the banks of Coniston water in the Lake District.
 Pupils get to experience activities such as ghyll scrambling and sailing.
 Water park's mission is:

 “To help people achieve more than they think is possible”.
 We will do this by “Developing confidence, raising self esteem and increasing an awareness of self, others and the environment through positive learning experiences in new, challenging and supportive environments.“